jonjonsson/SoundMonster/README.md

+# The Sound Monster Sound pack

+This free sound pack can be downloaded with Sound Monster, either during install or from settings.
+The [Sound Monster](https://sound.monster/) soundboard is available from https://sound.monster/

+Sound Monster is the easiest way to play tons of sounds from any app or game.

+The sounds are divided into 2 folders, Public domain and Attribution license.
+If you prefer to have only public domain sounds you can delete the Attribution folder.

+**All the sounds can be used completely royalty free in any way but remember to give attribution for the sounds that require it.**

+Most of the sounds come from https://freesound.org/ Please consider supporting them if you use the sounds.
+Click on the file names to see the source for each sound.

-All sounds have been edited with one or more of the following: Normalized, trimmed, compressed.
+All sounds have been edited with one or more of the following: Normalized, trimmed, compressed, encoded.

+Please add your ideas and comments to issues!

+## Full list of sounds

 | Filename with source and credit | License |
 | ------------- | ------------- |